sanderyt/frontend_test/README.md

 In this exercise, we'll test your React skills by creating a simple WisePops clone.

-The project is already setup in this repository so to start, fork it and when you are done invite @clmnt-wisepops to collaborate on it.
+The project is already setup in this repository so to start, fork it and when you are done invite @clmntgr and @boris-hocde to collaborate on it.

-Don't spend more than 2 hours on this test.
+Don't spend more than 4 hours on this test.

 ## Steps

 For each step that follows you will have to edit some files already provided, but don't hesitate to go further.
 Also, it will be great if you split your steps using branches or commits.

+Don't hesitate to over-engineer the problem a bit, so we will be able to see how you will work, split and organize your file on a real project.

 ``` sh
 # Install dependencies